Welcome to an exciting session where Raman Mittal, Co-Founder of Idanim engages in a captivating conversation with Manish Behl.

 Manish went on to recount a recent experience during a session on decision-making at IIM Ahmedabad.
 He shared how mindfulness can unlock various dimensions of decision-making.
 One of these dimensions is divergent thinking, where you break free from the shackles of limited data and open your mind to a multitude of ideas.
 This ability to think outside the box grants you a competitive advantage in navigating complex decisions.

 Another dimension, he pointed out, centers around the value proposition.
 Mindful decision-makers ponder not only the what but also the why.
 They contemplate the purpose and underlying motivations behind their choices.
-This thoughtful approach ensures that decisions are made with a clear understanding of their significance, transcending the influence of personal biases.
+This thoughtful approach ensures that decisions are made with a clear understanding of their significance, transcending the influence of personal biases on one's emotional well being.

 By fostering awareness and expanding the horizons of thinking, mindfulness equips individuals with the tools to make well-informed decisions, free from the limitations of unconscious biases.
 It empowers them to chart a course that aligns with their true intentions and aspirations, ultimately leading to more meaningful and impactful outcomes.